Transform your assets and equipment maintenance operations

 Maintenance software should hold information about issues, be able to assign the task to get it fixed and follow the progress online using a mobile device.
-Having a full overview of all issues, both new, issues in progress and resolved issues will provide clarity.
-And as the saying goes, “a picture is worth a thousand words” so taking images of issues and failures on your mobile device provides additional information for your technicians.
+Having a full overview of all issues, both new, issues in progress, and resolve issues, will provide operational clarity.
+And as the saying goes, “a picture is worth a thousand words” so taking images of issues and failures on your mobile device and attaching them to tasks, provides additional information for your technicians.

 - Audit by location or by personnel/contractor ensuring targeted and specific audits

-- Work performed is reflected back to the Hardcat database immediately with no manual upload/download of data
+- Work performed is reflected back to the database with no manual upload/download of data

-- Covers 75% of work order management activities that can be performed in the full Hardcat software solution
+- Covers 75% of work order management activities that can be performed in the database

-- Real-time job allocation and status updates mean jobs can be raised/updated in the office and will show up on the engineers’ phone in real-time
+- Jobs can be raised/updated in the office and will show up on the engineers’ phones in real-time

 - Allocate work orders to an individual, groups or external maintenance management contractors

 - The administrator has full visibility of real-time asset maintenance activities

 - Maintenance personnel and contractors can download the MiCatX app to access assigned work orders

 - External contractors can see their work schedules at all times